ImageMagick/Usage-Markdown/canvas/index.md

 The variations between the three tiles generated must not be too different, and should survive any post-processing, otherwise you will not get the benefits of the technique.
 This means the initial tile must be reasonably large as well, so any distinct features present will be preserved.

-For example here we take a very simple line drawing, and rotate it to produce 3 similar variations.
+For example, here we take a very simple line drawing, and rotate it to produce 3 similar variations.
 These rotated images are then tiled seven times onto a larger canvas (6 times larger) to produce the triple image hex pattern.

 ~~~